Skip to main content

 }

-Since we have added another component we need to utilise the entryComponents array in app.module.ts as well:
+Since we’ve bolted on another component, we need to register it in the entryComponents array in app.module.ts:

 import { AppComponent, DialogOverviewExampleDialog } from './app.component';